Gwindarr/in-60-seconds/singlewords/PITCHME.md

 -@ulend
 ---
 ### Tone Rules
-Each consonant class has a separate set of tone rules.
-It's necessary to learn the rules of each class to determine the tone.

 The first rule for MIDDLE CLASS words is:
 @ul
 - Default Tone = MID
 + Default Tone is when a word has no modifiers.
 There are 2 types of modifiers: TONE MARKS and HARD ENDINGS
 @ulend
+---
+@ul

-The word for house/home in Thai has a modifier so it therefore cannot take on the default tone.
-This word has the 2nd tone mark.
-If you look carefullly, the 2nd tone mark is basically a stylized #2 which floats over the consonant it is modifying.
+- The word for house/home in Thai, บ้าน has a modifier so it therefore cannot take on the default tone.
+- This word has the 2nd tone mark.
+- If you look carefullly, the 2nd tone mark is basically a stylized version of the number 2 which floats over the initial consonant.
-บ้าน
+- บ้าน
+@ulend
+---